Last updated in October 2018

 A German-Peruvian investment protection agreement has been in force since 1997.
 No bilateral double taxation agreement has been concluded.
 A free trade agreement also exists between the European Union and Peru, Colombia and Ecuador.

 A bilateral agreement on cooperation in the fields of raw materials, industry and technology entered into force at the beginning of 2015.
 This partnership provides for closer cooperation in areas including the implementation of international environmental and social standards in the exploration, extraction and exploitation of raw materials.

 Peru is a partner country of German development cooperation and one of the biggest recipients of German development cooperation funding in Latin America.
-This assistance is greatly valued and appreciated by the Peruvian side.
+This assistance is greatly valued and appreciated by the Peruvian side, although implementation problems are emerging due to the weak nature of state institutions.
 In all, Peru has received some two billion euros in financial cooperation and technical cooperation since bilateral cooperation began.

 In consultation with the Peruvian Government, bilateral development cooperation focuses on the following three priority areas:

 Modernisation of the state (democracy, civil society, public administration): German development cooperation is supporting the Peruvian Government in its efforts to modernise public administration and boost the efficiency of state institutions.